 Drugs Made From Marijuana

 The FDA has approved two drugs that include ingredients also found in marijuana.
-Dronabinol has THC and is used to treat nausea from chemotherapy and extreme weight loss in AIDS patients.
+Dronabinol has synthetic THC and is used to treat nausea from chemotherapy and extreme weight loss in AIDs patients.

 Nabilone is used for the same reasons, but it has a man-made chemical that's similar to THC.